-Amma was welcomed with a colorful celebration at her public program in Jaipur.
+Amma was welcomed with a colourful celebration at her public program in Jaipur.
 Buses full of devotees from nearby towns arrived in the pink city to participate in Amma’s satsang, bhajan, dhyan and darshan.

 The backdrop of the stage showed a beautiful collage of Rajasthani impressions: Camels, women in folklore costumes, scenes of dance, traditional artwork and of course – Amma’s smiling picture.

-Several dignitaries shared the dias with Amma: Honorable Smt.
+Several dignitaries shared the dais with Amma: Honorable Smt.
 Prabha Rao, governor of Rajasthan, Sri Mahesh Joshi, member of parliament Jaipur, Sri.
 Brij Kishore Sharma, Transport Minister, Rajasthan, Sri.
 Jitendra Singh, Energy Minister, Rajasthan, Sri.
 Ghanshyam Tiwari, Deputy Leader of the opposition party, Rajasthan Vidhana Sabha and Smt.
 Jyoti Khandelwal, Mayor of Jaipur.

 As part of MAM’s Vidyamritam project, 50 scholarships were given away to poor children.

 Mayor Smt.
 Jyoti Khandelwal greeted Amma with the words: “I pray to Amma that her never-ending river of love flows in Jaipur, that it may flood everyone with immense delight and joy.
 May we be able to imbibe a part of the love that she shows to the poor and needy and spread it to others as well.
-Jaipur has always been known as ‘chotta-Kashi’ (little Kashi).
+Jaipur has always been known as ‘Chotta-Kashi’ (little Kashi).
 God has always expressed his presence here through people like Amma, who is amongst us now.”